bocchino/fprime/docs/Design/data-products.md

 #### 3.2.3.
 Containers

-A container is a data structure that stores records.
+A container is a data structure that  records.
 When defining a producer component, you can specify one or more containers.
 Each container specified in a component can store any of the records specified in the component.